Updated on: February 8, 2025

 Sales-Minded and Profitable Thinking

 These go hand in hand.
 More sales means more revenue and profit (as long as the restaurant is running well, that is.
-And under your leadership, it will be).
+Under your leadership, it will be).
 It may seem counterintuitive, but restaurants are all about sales.
-Yes, having more customers helps, but upselling can also drive profits upward when done right.
-If you can show a potential employer how you are going to increase their bottom line, you could be hired on the spot.
+Yes, having more customers helps, but upselling can drive profits upward when done right.
+If you can show a potential employer how you will increase their bottom line, you could be hired on the spot.

 Business sense

-Knowing how business in general works is great because that’s essentially what you’re doing as a restaurant manager.
+Knowing how business works is great because that’s essentially what you’re doing as a restaurant manager.
 Business sense means you understand how markets work.
 It means you observe potential customers in your market.
-It means you should also be aware of and be observing your competitors.
+It means you should also be aware of and observe your competitors.
 It means you are knowledgeable about marketing and can attract more business.
 If you constantly evaluate your business and that of your competitors, you can bring in more customers and enhance profitability.

 Relationship building

-People love it when others that they see often remember their name and things about them.
-If you can build customer relationships easily, they are more likely to be repeat customers–and repeat referrers.
+People love it when others they see often remember their names and things about them.
+If you can easily build customer relationships, they will likely be repeat customers and referrers.

 Tech-savviness

 Nowadays, technology is everywhere.
-Customers love to interact with their favorite restaurants via apps, websites, and other technology.
-Companies who don’t implement as much technology are missing out on extra business.
+Customers love interacting with their favorite restaurants via apps, websites, and other technology.
+Companies that don’t implement as much technology are missing out on extra business.
 Let’s just say your restaurant already uses technology.
-If you either already understand how to use it or can learn quickly, your future boss will love you.
+Your future boss will love you if you already understand how to use it or can learn quickly.

 Closing thoughts on restaurant management skills